knative/docs/docs/serving/samples/autoscale-go/README.md

    kubectl apply --filename docs/serving/samples/autoscale-go/service.yaml
    ```

-1. Find the ingress hostname and IP and export as an environment variable:
+1. Find the ingress hostname and IP and export as an environment variable.
+The variable IP_ADDRESS is configured
+   differently, based on which platform you use as the Kubernetes environment.

+   If you use GKE as the Kubernetes environment, run the commands as below:

    ```shell
    # In Knative 0.2.x and prior versions, the `knative-ingressgateway` service was used instead of `istio-ingressgateway`.